Daniel-O-dev/Tasks-tracker/README.md

 5. Click add task
 6. _Click the reminder box if you would like a reminder_
 7. _Click on the x icon to delete a task_
+8. _Double click the task to toggle reminder_

 ## Overview